-It is the intent of the UNR Foundation/Development & Alumni Relations to record all assets contributed for the benefit of UNR, including non-monetary or gift-in-kind items.
-Gifts of securities are to be delivered to the UNR Foundation/Development & Alumni Relations and will be liquidated immediately.
-A gift-in-kind of property (i.e., art objects, equipment, collections, books, real estate, etc.) should be reported to the Foundation by memorandum.
-This notification should be made in a memorandum or letter format and forwarded to the UNR Foundation/Development & Alumni Relations immediately so that the Foundation can fully inform the campus units and donor of the steps to be followed in insuring the gift is made in proper form prior to its formal tender, formal acceptance, and compliance with IRS regulations.
+- A gift-in-kind of property (i.e., art objects, equipment, collections, books, real estate, etc.) should be reported to the Foundation by filling out the Foundation Gift-in-Kind Form.
+The form must be forwarded to the Foundation upon physical possession of the item so that the Foundation can fully inform the university units and donor of the steps to be followed in insuring the gift is made in proper form prior to its formal tender, formal acceptance, and in compliance with IRS regulations.

 Gifts-in-kind will be handled as follows:

-Information relating to a university-initiated valuation of contributed material of less than $5,000, whether obtained from independent parties or internally produced, is generated for internal university use only.
-University representatives are prohibited from conveying such information to donors.
-Administrators, faculty, and staff working with potential donors should clearly convey the university's position that valuation for tax deduction purposes by donors is a private matter between the donor and the taxing authorities.
-The Foundation may utilize copies of independently prepared appraisals obtained by donors, if made available by the donors, as a basis for internal valuation.
-Correspondence external to the university, excluding insurance-related matters, and news releases issued should not cite specific valuation amounts in conjunction with specific donors.
+- University representatives are prohibited from conveying value information to donors.
+Administrators, faculty, and staff working with potential donors should clearly convey the university’s position that valuation for tax deduction purposes by donors is a private matter between the donor and the taxing authorities.
+Correspondence external to the University, excluding insurance-related matters, and news releases issued should not cite specific valuation amounts in conjunction with specific donors.